cioos-siooc/cioos-siooc_data_transform/cioos_data_transform/ios_data_transform/README.md

 # IOS Data Conversion

 This python package was created to aid in the conversion of data from an IOS (Institute of Ocean Sciences) specific format to netCDF files.
-The netCDF files are compatible with the CF conventions and
+The netCDF files are compatible with the CF conventions and ERDDAP requirements.

 ## Description of tools